 The total number of colors usable for battle sprites isn't 16 actually, but 12.
 Out of the 16 colors, 4 are masked via the system colors used (finger cursor, damage font color, etc).
+Since they do not appear in battle, those last 4 colors can be used for NPCs without worring.
 There is however a Expanded palette Hack that can make use of those colors and allow you to edit them.
+The hack does not expand the sprite to have 16 colors but let you choose which of the 12 you want to assign to the sprite.